losing my mind (just a little)

 when you gonna earn that pay??

-I was once sitting in a bar in Baltimore with my dad when a guy approached the house pianist (yes, house pianist, I don’t know, I live in a Billy Joel song) and asked if he’d play Imagine.
+I was once sitting in a bar in Baltimore with my dad when a guy approached the house piano player (yes, house piano player, I don’t know, I spent most of 2011 living in a Billy Joel song) and asked if he’d play Imagine.

-The pianist looked up with a look of equal parts confusion and despair.
+The pianist looked up, his face betraying equal parts confusion and despair.
 The guy dropped a $20 in the tip jar.
 The pianist smiled and proceeded to play Imagine as best as a bar pianist can at two in the afternoon, probably whilst imagining “all the people” tragically dying in a fire.

 I think what I’m getting at here is, musicians and DJs who have to tolerate requests from the public put up with a lot of crap.